Emma926/Profile_Stan/README.md

 # Graphical Model Profiling Tools
-This tool converts stan model file as input, output variable dependencies as graph structure.
+This tool converts stan model file (left) into variable dependencies as graph structure (right).
 ![alt text](pic/Graph.png "Variable dependency graph")

 ## Getting Start
-modify model_parser_wrapper.py as needed, and run
+Put your stan files in code/, and git clone this repo such that your working directory contains both code/ and Profile_Stan/.
 '''
+mkdir outputs
+mkdir outputs/probgraph
+'''

+and run
+'''
 python model_parser_wrapper.py
+'''

+To visualize the graph, run

+'''
+python to_graphviz.py ../outputs/probgraph/[the graph to visualize].probgraph
 '''

 ## Probabilistic Graph Data Structure
 parse_model.py stores probability graph ending with .probgraph.
 It streams graph into a json file.